pouyaSamie/FreeInternet/README.md

 ```
 Save and close the file by pressing Ctrl+X to exit, then when prompted to save, Y and then Enter.

-I perfer to use a real website template and modify it to look like a real website. but it is your choice.
+I prefer to use a real website template and modify it to look like a real website. but it is your choice.

 In order for Nginx to serve this content, it’s necessary to create a server block with the correct directives.
 Instead of modifying the default configuration file directly, let’s make a new one at /etc/nginx/sites-available/your_domain: